bencooper222/benc-blog/src/pages/lasik/index.md

 pharmacy delays, etc; all of that was here too.
 I didn't expect that for an _optional_ luxury procedure that presumably has a quite high-profit margin in a competitive area (eyeballing Google Maps, it looks like there are about 10 places around Chicago that do LASIK).
 All the typical Republican talking points about the free market really should apply here and they really don't.
-As a particular example of the , I called and requested a receipt (not automatically sent to me, because of course not) and my options were snail-mail and fax.
-I hardly need to point out here that the ability to fax probably implies the ability to scan which implies the ability to email; the lack of an option to do so implies they don't give a shit.
+As a particular example of this, I called and requested a receipt (not automatically sent to me, because of course not) and my options were snail-mail and fax.
+I hardly need to point out here that the ability to fax probably implies the ability to scan which implies the ability to email; the lack of an option to do so implies they don't give a shit[^6].

-I don't really know what to do with this - and the people reading this, myself included, probably don't need to be persuaded about this - but with the caveats of N=1 in mind - it seems clear to me that if the free market doesn't get this procedure right, it's not going to get much right with respect to healthcare[^6].
+I don't really know what to do with this - and the people reading this, myself included, probably don't need to be persuaded about this - but with the caveats of N=1 in mind - it seems clear to me that if the free market doesn't get this procedure right, it's not going to get much right with respect to healthcare[^7].
 Universal healthcare, whether single-payer (Canada), single provider (U.K.), or some sort of regulated and subsidized free market system (Germany), doesn't have to be very good to represent a massive improvement.
 Maybe the equivalent of Ben Nelson (US Senator, D-NE, one of the deciding votes to pass Obamacare but also make it worse) in 20 years will believe this and won't pussyfoot